TaroEld/mod_stronghold/README.md

 After leveling up your base to a Castle (tier 3), three contracts will be made available.
 These feature tough battles, they are to be considered endgame content.
 After completing each contract, a specific feature will be unlocked.
 Free the mercenaries: After completing this contract, you will be able to hire mercenaries to follow you around.
 These mercenaries will stay for a week, and join you in battles (excluded: legendary locations).
 Buy water of life: You will be able to buy a water of life for 20000 crowns.
 With this, you can heal brothers of permanent wounds.
 Recruit the trainer: A special training regimen will be made available.
-Like the training hall, it lasts for a specific amount of battles, and boosts exp gained by 50%.
-This allows you to easily level up brothers in the endgame.
+This will add one talent star to a brother.

 ### The boon:
 The base has a permanent settlement situation that changes prices and inventories of merchants.
 While it starts out as a negative in an Outpost, it increases to a substantial buff over the tiers: